ravichas/TidyingData/Exercises.md

 Answer the following questions using the NEISS data set that you imported above.

 -   Report the number of cases for the month of May?
-Tell us how many cases were reported for May 13 - May 16, 2015?
-Use this information to answer the following questions.
+    -   Tell us how many cases were reported for May 13 - May 16, 2015?
--   What hospitals were the cases went to (provide a table)?
+    -   Use this information to answer the following questions.
 -   How many were children ( &lt; 5 years)?
 -   provide the proportion of male/female?
 -   What was the race distribution?